AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/reports/real-time.md

 Breakdown reports are useful when you want to see the cross-product of values from two different dimensions.
 When creating a real-time breakdown report, use the same endpoint as shown above.
 Within the payload of the request, use the `metricsFilters` parameter to specify the filter to be applied.
 To see an example of a breakdown request that specifies an object within `metricFilters`, as well as general information on breakdown reports, see [Breakdown dimensions](https://developer.adobe.com/analytics-apis/docs/2.0/guides/endpoints/reports/breakdowns/).

+### Real-time limitations

+1. At a high level, real-time reports only support a single level of breakdown (i.e. one dimension broken down by another dimension).
+Realtime "report configuration" rows are set with one metric and 1-3 dimensions.
+Real-time breakdown reports (i.e. relating multiple dimensions in a single report) can only be run on dimensions that are configured as part of the same "report configuration" row in the data.
+Therefore, dimensions that exist in different "report configuration" rows cannot be executed together in a real-time report.

+2. Only the first dimension in a report row is related or correlated to the other row dimensions.
+The second and third dimensions are not correlated to each other.
+As a result, any configuration that includes three dimensions can only show two possible breakdowns, as follows:

+	* Valid: Dimension1 by Dimension2
+	* Valid: Dimension1 by Dimension3
+	* Not valid: Dimension2 by Dimension3

+	Note: Correlations work in both directions automatically.
+A single report on two dimensions together allows reporting breakdowns in either direction.

 ## Status codes

 Each web API call returns an HTTP status code that reflects the result of a request: